 The curriculum in veterinary medicine is the purview of the faculty of each college, but must be managed centrally based upon the mission and resources of the college.
 There must be sufficient flexibility in curriculum planning and management to facilitate timely revisions in response to emerging issues, and advancements in knowledge and technology.
-The curriculum as a whole must be regularly reviewed and managed by a college curriculum committee.
+The curriculum must be guided by a college curriculum committee.
+The curriculum as a whole must be reviewed at least every seven (7) years.
 The majority of the members of the curriculum committee must be full-time faculty.
 Curriculum evaluations should include the gathering of sufficient qualitative and quantitative information to ensure the curriculum content provides current concepts and principles as well as instructional quality and effectiveness.

 The curriculum shall provide: